Sessions

 Starting a new session

 Section titled “Starting a new session”/clearThis tells the agent to create a fresh session.
-The conversation history is cleared and configuration options are reset.
+The conversation history is cleared.
+When the new session exposes the same configurable options, Wisp restores the selections you were using before the clear.

 Resuming a session

 Section titled “Resuming a session”/resumeThis asks the agent for a list of previous sessions.
 A picker appears showing available sessions with their titles.
-Select one to restore it — the conversation history and configuration are loaded from the agent.
+Select one to restore it — the conversation history and configuration for that saved session are loaded from the agent.

 Session state